 But a bison's temper can flare at the drop of a hat.
 I've seen them charge at RVs in the park before.
 They aren't cuddly!
 Leave them alone unless you want to end up like the guy in the video.

 3. Stay away from large predators

 Yellowstone actively encourages visitors to stay at least 100 yards away from all predatory animals, this includes wolves and bears.
-However, last year, this video of bears on a bridge went viral as a mother bear and her three cubs find themselves on a stuck in the middle of a bridge stuck between groups of tourists on either side.
+However, a few years ago, this video of bears on a bridge went viral as a mother bear and her three cubs find themselves on a stuck in the middle of a bridge stuck between groups of tourists on either side.

 Mother and her babies were clearly terrified to be cornered by all these tourists with cameras.
 It's really amazing she didn't go on the defensive here.
 It's a good no one was hurt.